 ReadyWise is an emergency preparedness food brand that sells bulk freeze-dried products.
 They make it incredibly convenient to get prepared because the food pouches come in bulk buckets.

 These powdered eggs have a shelf life of 25 years.
-However, while ReadyWise does have some good deals, the price per egg ends up being very high.
+However, while ReadyWise has some good deals, the price per egg is very high.

 - Mylar pouches in bulk bucket